Lane Thomas Preview, Player Props: Nationals vs. Pirates

 Lane Thomas At The Plate

-- Thomas leads Washington with 154 hits and an OBP of .331, plus a team-best slugging percentage of .484.
+- Thomas has 154 hits and an OBP of .329 to go with a slugging percentage of .480.
+All three of those stats lead Washington hitters this season.

-- Among the qualifying hitters in MLB, his batting average ranks 18th, his on-base percentage ranks 69th, and he is 28th in the league in slugging.
+- Among qualifying hitters in MLB play, he ranks 23rd in batting average, 71st in on-base percentage, and 32nd in slugging.

-- Thomas has had at least one RBI in 37.0% of his games this season (51 of 138), with two or more RBI 20 times (14.5%).
-He has also been responsible for three or more of his team's runs in six contests.
+- Thomas has picked up an RBI in 36.7% of his games this season, with two or more RBI in 14.4% of his games.
+He has also plated three or more runs in six contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.